webability/DOMCORE/README.md

   change this file and add comments on new build.

 ---

+Build v3.0.8 2018-01-02
+- the data portion of an XML entry may come empty, so the WALanguageCompiler code has been modified to avoid a PHP warning

 Build v3.0.7 2017-04-16
 - Added clearstatcache to the filedatasource write method in case we just created a directory that is not seen by PHP immediatly (may happen)